Special Education Needs & Disabilities

 If you have an Education Health Care Plan, please share this with us to help plan your support needs.
 You can email this to EHCP@stamford.ac.uk or bring it with you to the Assessment of Needs Interview.

-Notify the EHCP team of your needs as soon as possible so we can plan your support and secure the funding from your Local Authority.
+Notify the EHCP team of your needs as soon as possible so we can plan your support and assess your needs.
 To find out more about the support available to students, please contact either: EHCP@stamford.ac.uk /Melanie.email@example.com or Telephone 01780 484300 ext 370.

 Specialist Educational Needs Staff